eHealthAfrica/couchdb-user-management-app/README.md

 B. Update the Main app's route to serve the UMS.

+i.
 You will then need to modify the file `server/routes.js` by adding the following lines:

 ```
 var ums_app = require('couchdb-user-management-app');
 app.use('/ums', ums_app([umsConfig]));
 ```

+ii.
 The umsConfig object is expected to be in the format stated below

 ```